-1 This does not include additional requirements in regional chapters of Humanitarian Action for Children 2015.
+1 This does not include additional requirements laid out in the regional chapters of Humanitarian Action for Children 2016.

 2 This is an estimate based on preliminary figures as of 31 December 2015.
 Final figures for 2015 will be available in March 2016.